Lambda

 Sedai profiles serverless functions and determines optimal memory configurations based on reinforcement learning.
 Optimizations typically yield faster and cheaper results.

-You can define specific goals to guide how the system optimizes functions.
+You can define specific to guide how the system optimizes functions.

 This feature helps eliminate cold starts with marginal impact on cloud spend.
 Using a combination of the following, Sedai informs its central control and learning unit to manage Lambda cold starts: